How Much Does Ketamine Therapy Cost?

 What If I Have To Pay For Treatment Myself, Without Any Insurance?

 For a lot of people, this is the default scenario—especially if you’re considering IV or injection ketamine.
 Insurance doesn’t cover them.
-Medicare doesn’t either.
+Medicare doesn’t cover IV/injection either.
 And even though Spravato is FDA-approved, many plans won’t touch it unless you’ve already failed multiple antidepressants and can prove it in writing.

 That means you’re stuck paying the full amount yourself.
 No reimbursement.
 No partial coverage.
 No help.